AmyRouillard/eegClassification/README.md

 ## Overview

+The dataset provided is a collection of EEG data and spectrograms.
+The goal is to classify the EEG data into one of six classes.
+The data is collected from patients and annotated by experts.

 There are six harmful brain activity patterns of interest: seizure (SZ), generalized periodic discharges (GPD), lateralized periodic discharges (LPD), lateralized rhythmic delta activity (LRDA), generalized rhythmic delta activity (GRDA), or “other”.

-The goal is to predict the probability of each of the six classes give 50-second window of EEG data and spectrogram data corresponding to 10 mins centered around the 50-second window.
-Several experts were asked to  provided a label (vote for a single classification) for the central 10 seconds of the EEG sample, see Fig. 1 for examples.
+The goal is to predict the probability of each of the six classes given 50-second window of EEG data and 10-minute window of spectrogram data centered at the 50-second window.
+Several experts were asked label the central 10 seconds of the EEG sample, see Fig. 1 for examples.

-One of the challenges of this dataset is that the number of experts voting on each window varies, see Fig. 2.
+The number of experts voting on each window varies, see Fig. 2.
 The distribution of the class labels is balanced, see Fig. 3.

 <img src="https://github.com/AmyRouillard/eegClassification/blob/main/files/vote_dist.png" width="750">